tcram/rda-image-archive/README.md

 > make read  # read in data from sql/
 > ```
 >
-> Now set up the password file to allow PHP to log in to the database:
+> Now set up the password file to allow PHP to document in to the database:
 >
 > ```bash
 > cp access-portal/backend/globalVariables/{dummyPasswordFile.inc,passwordFile.inc}
-> vi access-portal/backend/globalVariables/passwordFile.inc  # change to add database login info
+> vi access-portal/backend/globalVariables/passwordFile.inc  # change to add database documentin info
 > ```
 >
 > If you're hosting this on a server, make sure to disable public access to the